Emma-Farrar/Emma-Farrar/_posts/2021-02-12-review-one.md

 This subheading on the website allows you to look at the location of each entry in Bob Damron's Address Book, along with information about how the locations were classified by the Damron Corporation.
 The dropdown menus above and the slider to the right can be used to filter the data by state, featured amenity, location type, or year.
 Then they pop up on the map so that the user can zoom in to find the exact location.

 Underneath the map is a table that has all of the locations labeled.
 I thought this was more user friendly than just the map.
-I think the overall idea and aesthetic of the map is a good idea, but I feel like you have to zoom in a lot to be able to find a specific location.
+I think the idea and aesthetic of the map is a good idea, but I feel like you have to zoom in a lot to be able to find a specific location.
 Being able to click on the point and zoom in is useful but including a visualization of the actual place you want to visit might be a nice addition.

 Overall though, I really like the map feature.
 Collecting the data from Bob Damron's Address Book and transforming it into an interactive map makes it accessible online.